 So if on the aggregate level,

-aggregate planned sales revenues are > agg. planned expenditures on purchases, then
+aggregate planned sales / revenues are > agg. planned purchases / expenditures, then

 This implies that

 (X-M)aggpl > o

 the closed economy (world as a whole) plans a a trade surplus (which it by definition cannot achieve as for a closed economy, there is no external trading partner by definition, so its balance of trade can only be zero at all times), and

 the world as a whole plans to save more than to invest (the classic Keynesian version of the paradox of thrift), which is also impossible to achieve since ex post, S will be equal to I by accounting identity, so that some plans will have failed ex post; and

 ΔNFAaggpl > 0

 the world (closed aggr. economy) as a whole plans to increase its net financial assets, which is also impossible to achieve since ex post, the aggregate economy’s change in NFA will be zero by definition.